 - Cooked brown rice - I usually use the frozen kind to keep it easy!
 You can also make brown rice in the Instant Pot in just a few minutes, or use my Easy Coconut Rice for a fun variety.

-- Sweet potatoes - I used a large sweet potato, about 13 ounces, peeled and diced into even cubes.
-You could also do two smaller sweet potatoes!
+- Sweet potatoes - I used a large sweet potato (about 13 ounces), peeled and diced into even cubes.
+You could also use two smaller sweet potatoes.

 - Homemade Taco Seasoning - If you haven't tried this homemade seasoning yet, you are in for a treat!
+It is a mixture of ground chili powder, ground cumin, salt, maple sugar (or any granulated sugar), garlic powder, onion powder and ground black pepper.
 I always make a double batch so I have extra on hand.

 - Red & green onion - I use both red and green onion for extra color and I dice them small for flavor in every bite.

 - Avocado - Every meal is better with avocado on top!
-This recipe only uses half of an avocado, so if you have a kitchen filled with avocados, use them for my Copycat Chipotle Guacamole...which would also be delicious on top of these bowls!
+This recipe only uses half of an avocado, but if you have a bunch on hand you can use them for guacamole...which would also be delicious on top of these bowls!

 - Yellow mango - This is kind of the surprise ingredient!
 Yellow mango adds a bright splash of summertime to this dish and I LOVE it.
 Sweet, juicy and pairs perfectly with the other ingredients.